freddywicaksono/python_crud/templates/readme.md

-# Directories to hold all html files
+# Directories to hold all html files separate for every table